 An employee's PTO is a number of hours in a virtual bank from which employees can make withdrawals.
 Employers credit additional hours to each employee's bank over time, usually with every pay period.

-Personal time off is a bank of hours from which employees can draw.
-Employers credit additional hours to their employees "banks", usually every pay period.
-Most US employers offer their workers 10 paid holidays, 2 weeks vacation, two personal days, and 8 sick leave days per year.
-Under a PTO plan, the employees would be credited with 30 days paid time off instead (10+10+2+8).
+Most American employers who use the more traditional system offer most of their workers 10 paid holidays, two weeks of paid vacation, two personal days, and eight sick leave days per year.
+Under a PTO plan, the employees would instead be credited with 30 days paid time off per year.

-On a bi-weekly pay schedule (26 pay periods per year), employees would accrue an additional 1.3 days of PTO every two weeks.
-Where a semi-monthly pay schedule is used (paydays on the 1st and 15th of each month) employees accrue 1.25 days PTO on each of the 24 pay periods.
+The calculation method depends on the pay schedule.
+With a bi-weekly pay schedule (that is, 26 paydays a year), employees are credited 1.3 days of PTO every two weeks.
+With a semi-monthly pay schedule is used (that is, payday is the first and 15th of each month), employees accrue 1.25 days PTO on each of 24 pay periods.

-The concept is good.
-Make your company more attractive to prospective employees and make it easier to retain current employees by increasing the number of days they can take off from work and still get paid.
-Since most employees are healthy and don't ever use all their sick leave, why not let them take the difference as extra vacation time.
-There is no cost to the company and the employees are happier.
-How could that be bad?
+A PTO plan makes your company more attractive to prospective employees by increasing the number of days they can take off from work and still get paid if they are generally in good health.
+Since most employees will never use all their sick days, they can take the difference as extra vacation time.
+There is no cost to the company and employees are happier.

-One of the most costly abuses of PTO is sick employees not using sick leave.
-Many employees begin to view all paid time off (PTO) as vacation time.
-So when they are sick, they don't want to spend any of their "vacation" time so they come to work and spread germs.
-This makes other workers ill and productivity drops as more and more of the workforce get sick.
+One of the most common problems is caused by sick employees who don't want to waste their PTO on mere illnesses.
+There's a tendency to horde paid time off as vacation time.
+When employees get sick, they stagger into work anyway to avoid using up paid time off.
+This makes other workers ill and productivity drops as more and more of the workforce gets sick.